 One platform with multiple instruments and markets

-With us as your broker, you can use one platform for forex trading as well as for indices, commodity CFDs and cryptocurrency CFDs*.
+With us, you can use one platform for index trading as well as for commodities (metals and energy only), forex, shares and cryptocurrency* CFDs.

 to your individual trading style and strategies, meaning you are in complete control of your trading.